Freiamannen/FYS3150/Projects/project_2/problem_1/README.md

-This is the README-file for problem 1
+## This is the directory for problem 1

+There are no code associated with this problem.